 The Congress, through our charter, has offered us clear guidance on how to meet our mandate.
-I liken it to steering a ship between two beacons.
-One beacon represents the benefits we offer to U.S. workers and exporters when we assist in the financing of exports that otherwise would not occur, while the other represents the risks associated with credit.
+I liken it to driving between two guideposts.
+One guidepost represents the benefits we offer to U.S. workers and exporters when we assist in the financing of exports that otherwise would not occur.
 Over the years, those exports have helped to sustain U.S. jobs, jobs that on the average offer higher wages than non-export jobs.
 Since our 2002 reauthorization, we have authorized \$47.9 billion in financing support of an estimated \$63 billion in U.S. exports.
 Some of those have been big ticket items such as aircraft or power generation equipment.
 But over 80% of those transactions have been made available to directly support small business exports.

-But we adhere just as strictly to the other beacon - the one that represents assuming reasonable risk and responsible stewardship of the resources provided by taxpayers necessary to bear those risks.
-The beacon of risk is "reasonable assurance of repayment," a term Congress has explicitly put in our charter as our standard for making credit judgments.
-Once we decide to finance a transaction, we set aside a "loss reserve" to cover expected future losses.
-This reserve is provided for by the appropriations for our "program budget," which represents the taxpayers' contribution necessary to, when added to fees paid by our customers, serve as an estimated loan loss reserve against expected losses on transactions underwritten in a given year.
-So the taxpayers assume the risk represented by the program budget and also provide for our administrative budget.
-The results have been a bargain.
+But we adhere just as strictly to the other guidepost - the one that represents assuming reasonable risk and responsible stewardship of the resources provided by taxpayers necessary to bear those risks.
+The guidepost of risk is "reasonable assurance of repayment," a term Congress has explicitly put in our charter as our standard for making credit judgments.

+The results have been tremendous.
 Currently, every taxpayer dollar invested in the Bank's program and administrative budgets makes financing available for over \$50 in U.S. exports.
 The overall loss rate for Ex-Im Bank over the course of its history has been less than 2%.
 That compares favorably to rates for commercial banks.
 Loss rates vary between markets and products, and we keep a close eye on what is occurring with every type of transaction.
-We believe Ex-Im Bank's financial success is attributable to (i) productive international negotiations to create a level playing field with other Organisation for Economic Co-operation and Development (OECD) countries, (ii) responsible credit underwriting standards that seek reasonable assurance of repayment and (iii) rigorous management of our portfolio.

-The conclusion is that we are conscientious fiduciaries of taxpayers' dollars.
-When we manage to steer a course between the beacons of supporting exporters and workers on the one hand, and assuming reasonable risk on the other, we are of real benefit to the U.S. economy.
+The conclusion is that the Ex-Im Bank is a great deal for the taxpayers.
+When we manage to drive between the guideposts of supporting exporters and workers on the one hand, and assuming reasonable risk on the other, we are of real benefit to the U.S. economy.

 Congress also guides us on some course refinements along the way.
-It has instructed us to make 20% of our financing authority available for small business transactions, and though the 20% has never been fully realized, we have never turned down a small business transaction due to lack of resources.
-We are still seeking the best course to steer in order to maximize support for small businesses, within the context that Congress has instructed us to be a demand-driven institution and not to compete with the private sector.
+In 2002, Congress increased from 10 to 20% the amount of financing authority that must be available for small business transactions, and though the Bank has not yet authorized the full 20% of authorizations for the direct support of small business, we have never turned down a small business transaction due to lack of resources.
+We are still seeking the best course to drive in order to maximize support for small businesses, within the context that Congress has instructed us to be a demand-driven institution and not to compete with the private sector.
 We are happy to follow Congress' guidance on that issue.
-Congress has also told us to include efforts to promote exports to sub-Saharan Africa.
-As a result, Ex-Im Bank supported 115 transactions in 20 countries in the region, totaling \$461.8 million, a 36.4% increase over the FY'04 volume.
+Congress has also told us to continue our efforts to increase financing commitments for exports to sub-Saharan Africa.
+In FY 2005, Ex-Im Bank supported 115 transactions in 20 countries in the region, totaling \$461.8 million, a \$78.6 million increase over FY 2004.
 In addition, Congress told us to support exports from businesses owned by women and minorities, which I will discuss later.